By Rachael Link, MS, RD

 17. Whitens Teeth

 Apple cider vinegar can even brighten up your smile and naturally whiten your teeth.
-For best results, try brushing with a bit of apple cider vinegar, rinsing your mouth out and then use your finger to rub some apple cider vinegar on your teeth.
+For best results, try brushing with a bit of apple cider vinegar, rinsing your mouth out.
 Keep in mind that overdoing it can actually erode your enamel, so use a moderate amount and avoid overdoing it.

 18. Relieves Cold Symptoms